KateSimpson/SAP-model-inputs_heating-set-points/README.md

 The BERG SAP 2012 Python model used, developed by Firth and Halls, is available with full documentation via: https://sap2012.readthedocs.io/en/latest/.

-For any questions relating to the model inputs I used, please email [to be added after review] Ideas for furture work are also welcome.
+For any questions relating to the model inputs I used, please email [to be added after review] Ideas for future work are also welcome.

 Many thanks